 \section{Introduction}

-Learning based simulators and benchmarks have become a central empirical tool in modern machine learning.
-They are increasingly being used to evaluate algorithms, compare design choices, and assess interventions in settings where analytic guarantees are unavailable.
-As benchmark suites and simulation environments grow more complex and computationally expensive, empirical conclusions are increasingly drawn from a limited number of stochastic runs, placing greater weight on the statistical reliability of evaluation procedures, particularly in benchmark settings where multiple algorithms are compared within a shared simulator.
+Learning-based simulators have become an important tool for studying multi-agent systems, supporting the evaluation of algorithms, design choices, and interventions in settings where analytic guarantees are unavailable.
+As such simulators and training pipelines grow more complex and computationally expensive, conclusions are increasingly drawn from a limited number of stochastic runs, placing greater weight on the reliability of comparative evaluation procedures.

-A core difficulty is that outcomes in learning based simulators often exhibit high variance across random seeds.
-This variance is widely documented and arises from interacting sources such as random initial conditions, stochastic environment transitions, exploration noise, minibatch sampling, and optimiser nondeterminism\citep{10.5555/3504035.3504427,islam2017reproducibilitybenchmarkeddeepreinforcement,JMLR:v25:23-0183}.
-The consequence is that naive evaluation can produce unstable rankings and inflated uncertainty, especially in the few-run regime that has become common as benchmarks and training pipelines have grown more expensive \citep{10.5555/3540261.3542505}.
-This broader reproducibility discourse in machine learning has repeatedly emphasised that reporting practices, experimental controls, and uncertainty quantification must be treated as first class scientific objects rather than presentation details\citep{JMLR:v25:23-0183}.

-The prevailing practice in many works is to evaluate alternatives using independent random seeds for each condition, then summarise performance using simple aggregates such as mean and standard deviation, sometimes with limited or no interval estimates.
-Several works have argued that such reporting can be misleading when the number of runs is small, since point estimates can be dominated by statistical uncertainty and may not support the implied strength of comparative claims.
-Motivated by this, multiple recent contributions propose more rigorous evaluation toolkits and protocols, including interval estimation, robust aggregate metrics, and explicit attention to variability across runs\citep{10.5555/3504035.3504427,JMLR:v25:23-0183,10.5555/3540261.3542505,colas2018randomseedsstatisticalpower}.
+A core difficulty is that comparative outcomes in learning-based simulators often exhibit substantial variance across random seeds, leading to unstable and potentially misleading comparative claims under standard evaluation practices\citep{10.5555/3540261.3542505}.
+Consequently, recent work has emphasised the need for more principled evaluation, including explicit treatment of variability across runs and greater attention to experimental design\citep{10.5555/3540261.3542505, colas2018randomseedsstatisticalpower, 10.5555/3504035.3504427, madhyastha-jain-2019-model, JMLR:v25:23-0183}.